openstack/ironic/doc/source/contributor/vision.rst

 Vision Statement
 ----------------

 The year is 2022.
-We're meeting planning the Z release of Ironic.
+We're meeting to plan the Z release of Ironic.
 We stopped to reflect upon the last few years of Ironic's growth, how we had come such a long way to become the defacto open source baremetal deployment technology.
 How we had grown our use cases,